stackabletech/druid-opa-authorizer/README.md

     }

 For the details - especially the kind of resources - consult the Druid documentation on the [Authentication and Authorization Model](https://druid.apache.org/docs/latest/operations/security-user-auth.html#authentication-and-authorization-model).

+Inside your RegoRules, this snippet of data will be available as `input`.
+For the details on how to write RegoRule, have a look at the [OPA documentation](https://www.openpolicyagent.org/docs/latest/).

+### Example
+For a simple example, have a look inside the `example` directory.

 ## Troubleshooting